 In the first instance, the Scrum Master helps to facilitate the meetings, helps the product owner to do their role and protects the teams from unhelpful outside influences.
 The Scrum Master’s aim should be to remove the need for a Scrum Master.
 For this reason, the Scrum Master should know when to stand back and let the team self-manage and when to step in to facilitate and mentor to keep the process and speed of the team going.

 Part time / Full time

 The Scrum Master role is not the Project Manager Role.
-The Scrum master’s role is not to manage the project like a traditional project manager.
-The Scrum master may be a PM as well, however, the role of Scrum Master is in addition to that role.
+Their role is not to manage the project like a traditional project manager.
+The Scrum Master may be a PM as well, however, the role of Scrum Master is in addition to that role.

 How to become a Scrum Master

 I would strongly recommend reading books and articles by Tobias Mayer, Mike Cohn and Jeff Sutherland, and then taking the Scrum Master Certification from the Scrum Alliance.
 We offer a Scrum Master course with Certified Scrum Trainer and scrum expert Tobias Mayer.
 Tobias is a well known expert in Scrum and a popular speaker and author.
 We also offer a self-funding option for all courses.
 See details here.